groomsy/blog/_drafts/ten-years.md

 <iframe src="https://widgets.itunes.apple.com/widget.html?c=us&brc=FFFFFF&blc=FFFFFF&trc=FFFFFF&tlc=FFFFFF&d=&t=&m=music&e=album&w=250&h=300&ids=700016575&wt=discovery&partnerId=&affiliate_id=&at=11lLcw&ct=" frameborder=0 style="overflow-x:hidden;overflow-y:hidden;width:250px;height: 300px;border:0px" class="album"></iframe>
 {%endraw%}

 My ten year high school reunion is scheduled for this Saturday.
 I am, begrudgingly, attending.
 Why begrudgingly you might ask?
 It's none of your stereotypical reasons.
 I wasn't bullied in high school.
-I was relatively popular.
+I was relatively well liked.
 This is before I started spending most of my time in front of a computer screen, so I was fairly social.
-No, the sad truth is that I feel separated from my fellow graduates.
-I do not feel separated in an "I'm superior" way.
-I feel separated in an "I'm not sure what we have in common" way.
-I feel that the only connection I might have left with my fellow graduates is that we graduated from the same high school.
-Only one other person in my graduating class went to the same college as I attended (which, coincidentally, we decided to be roommates and he ended up becoming one of my closest friends in the process).
-Once we graduated high school, we went our separate ways and we have diverged quite a bit.

-High school feels like a lifetime ago.
-I have graduated college (with a Bachelors and a Masters degree), adopted a dog, married the love of my life, purchased a home, renovated said home, changed jobs three times, and had a beautiful son (and that's just the high points).
-Never mind any of the setbacks I have encountered or the losses I have suffered.
-At the same time, I barely believe that it has already been ten years.
-I have days where I think back and I honestly do not know where the time has gone.
+At first, I thought my reluctance was rooted in my feeling of separation from my fellow graduates.
+Out of the approximately eighty students in my graduating class, I regularly talk with two to four of them.
+I recently deactivated my Facebook account, but even before then I rarely communicated with any of them.
+They were doing their thing and I was doing mine.
+Separation seemed inevitable.
+We had our own lives to live and I was busy living mine.

+Earlier this week, while driving to work and listening to Pink Floyd's _Dark Side of the Moon_, I was hit with these lyrics:

 > You are young and life is long and there is time to kill today
 >